Badger grabbed her camera and the dog and headed to the backyard.

 I do have some local news I want to write down so I can remember it.

-Jefferson City has declared a state of emergency, as they have a significant shortage of water.
+Jefferson City has declared a state of emergency because they have a significant shortage of water.

-Some residents have no water at all; others only have a trickle.
+Some residents have no water at all, and others only have a trickle.

-What I understand is that they are making sure the hospital has access to what usable water there is while not allowing residents to have water.
+From what I understand, they're making sure the hospital has access to what usable water there is while not allowing residents to have any.

-Heron’s girlfriend is an EMS, but not in this county.
+Heron's girlfriend is in Emergency Medical Services, but not in this county.

 She's heard that they've even stopped dialysis until this is resolved.